ConnectedSystems/Streamfall.jl/README.md

 Streamfall includes implementations of GR4J, HyMod, IHACRES, and SYMHYD.
 Performance should be similar to implementations in C and Fortran.

-The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim), but has since been ported to be in pure Julia.
+The IHACRES rainfall-runoff model was previously implemented with [ihacres_nim](https://github.com/ConnectedSystems/ihacres_nim), but has since been ported to pure Julia.

 [Graphs](https://github.com/JuliaGraphs/Graphs.jl) and [MetaGraphs](https://github.com/JuliaGraphs/MetaGraphs.jl) are used underneath for network traversal/analysis.